marco-lewis/quantum-barrier-certificates/README.md

-# Barrier Certificates for Quantum Systems
+# Verification of Quantum Systems using Barrier Certificates

 Prototype implementation of barrier certificates for quantum systems.